Top 8 Things To Know About

 According to these class action lawsuits, the recurring Honda transmission problems were never adequately addressed.
 As a result, safety defects continue to appear in these Honda Odyssey and Honda Pilot automatic transmissions.

 One lawsuit alleges that Honda has known, or should have known, about these recurring transmission problems since at least 2016.
-To demonstrate Honda’s knowledge of these recurring transmission issues, multiple lawsuits cite several technical service bulletins (TSBs) that Honda has issued to its dealers.
+To demonstrate Honda’s knowledge of these recurring transmission issues, lawsuits cite several technical service bulletins (TSBs) that Honda has issued to its dealers.

 One TSB issued in 2012 allegedly shows that Honda knew of juddering, hesitation and surging in 2011–2012 Honda Odyssey minivans.
 Technicians were advised to update the transmission’s computer software and/or replace the transmission fluid.
 Another TSB issued in 2015 acknowledged hard downshifts or “clunks” when accelerating or decelerating at low speeds, recommending that technicians update the Powertrain Control Module software.

 After years of releasing these documents for Honda Odyssey vehicles, Honda released TSBs for 2016–2017 Honda Pilot vehicles with nearly identical problems and proposed fixes.
-However, consumers allege that none of the proposed fixes permanently remedied these Honda transmission problems, and Honda has yet to develop a software update that adequately fixes the alleged transmission defect.
+However, consumers allege that none of the proposed fixes permanently remedied these Honda transmission problems.
+Honda has yet to develop a software update that adequately fixes the alleged transmission defect.

 According to these class action lawsuits, 2011–2019 Honda Odyssey and 2014–2019 Honda Pilot vehicles experience the following symptoms: